Murfreesboro in Hertford County, North Carolina — The American South (South Atlantic)

 Marker series.
 This marker is included in the North Carolina Civil War Trails marker series.

 Location.
 36° 26.538′ N, 77° 6.046′ W. Marker is in Murfreesboro, North Carolina, in Hertford County.
-Marker is at the intersection of East Main Street and South Wynn Street, on the right when traveling east on East Main Street.
-Touch for map.
+Marker is at the intersection of East Main Street and South Wynn Street, on the right when traveling east on Touch for map.
 Marker is in this post office area: Murfreesboro NC 27855, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Murfree House (within shouting distance of this marker); J. William Copeland (within shouting distance of this marker); Chowan University (about 300 feet away, measured in a direct line); Murfreesboro Veterans Monument (about 800 feet away); Dr. Walter Reed (approx. 0.2 miles away); David Collin Barnes (approx. 0.2 miles away); Stanley Winborne (approx. ¼ mile away); John H. Wheeler (approx. 0.3 miles away).
 Touch for a list and map of all markers in Murfreesboro.